 In 1987, the Museum underwent an expansion to nearly double its original size.
 At this time, Mark Johnson succeeded Glenn Lowry and oversaw the expansion.
-Mr. Johnson is now the Director at the Montgomery Museum of Fine Arts in Alabama.
+In 1994, Mr. Johnson took the position of Director of the Montgomery Museum of Fine Arts in Alabama, a post he held for twenty-three years.
 The third Director was Dr. Bonnie G. Kelm, who served from 1996 – 2002, and who recently retired from the University of California-Santa Barbara Art Museum.

 The Muscarelle Museum of Art was accredited by the American Association of Museums (now American Alliance of Museums) in 1988 and received subsequent accreditations in 2000 and in 2012.
 The Museum was the first university/college museum of art in the Commonwealth of Virginia to be accredited by the AAM.
 This distinction is held by fewer than five percent of museums in the U.S.

-The collection has continued to grow and now numbers over 5,000 works of art from many cultures and historical eras.
+The collection has continued to grow and now numbers at close to 6,000 works of art from many cultures and historical eras.
 The strength of the collection is the holdings in English and American portraits of the seventeenth and eighteenth centuries that have national importance.
 Also included are a survey collection of European and American prints and drawings from the sixteenth through the twentieth centuries, Japanese prints, African art, Asian ceramics, and a remarkable collection of German Expressionist works on paper.